mattnotmax/event_carver/README.md

 # event_carver

 Used to search binary data for x\2Ax\2Ax\00x\00 and then carve out the EVTX information.
+For more details see https://bitofhex.com/2018/05/10/memory-forensics-tor-part-two/

 Requires: Python 3